 Actually, it was quite remarkable for that time that the missionaries even taught the gospel to some slaves, considering them children of God.
 Sadly they generally were not considered as quite the same class, though, even after they joined the church.
 For instance, while white saints were called by their last names (Sister Smith), black saints were called by their first (Sister Jane), following the manner of address given to slaves.
 Still, many Church members loved their “servants” almost as dearly as family members.

 When Green Flake’s master left the south for Nauvoo upon his baptism, he offered freedom to all of his slaves, but Green chose to remain with him as a slave, along with two of his friends.
-Later in life, Green Flake became a servant of Brigham Young’s.
-(Young/Gray, p.
-256)
+Later in life, Green Flake became a (free) servant of Brigham Young’s (Young/Gray, p.
+256).

 Hark, true to his name, had a beautiful singing voice, and he and Green would often sing together.
-Had you ever imagined that the Negro Spirituals floated across the plains, along with “Come, Come, Ye Saints?”
-Hark would also dance a mean jig to the music of Hans Hansen’s fiddle playing down the trail.
-(Young/Gray)
+The Negro Spirituals floated across the plains, along with “Come, Come, Ye Saints?”
+Hark would also dance a mean jig to the music of the fiddle playing in the evenings (Young/Gray).

-Green Flake’s, Hark Lay’s and Oscar Crosby’s names are immortalized as members of the first Mormon pioneer company on the Brigham Young monument which was first displayed at the Chicago World’s Fair (Wikipedia) and now resides in downtown Salt Lake City, Utah at the intersection of Main and South Temple Streets.
+The names of Green Flake, Hark Lay and Oscar Crosby are immortalized as members of the first Mormon pioneer company on the Brigham Young monument which was first displayed at the Chicago World’s Fair (Wikipedia) and now resides in downtown Salt Lake City, Utah at the intersection of Main and South Temple Streets.

 After helping plant and build and settle, John Brown and his party headed back east on August 26 to get the rest of the Mississippi Saints, traveling with Brigham Young as far as Winter Quarters.
-Once again, John Brown arrived in Mississippi in the dead of winter, December this time, and immediately made preparations to cross the plains for the fifth time in less than two years.
-They left Mississippi on March 10, 1848.
+Once again, John Brown arrived in Mississippi in the dead of winter--December this time--and immediately made preparations to cross the plains for the fifth time in less than two years.
+He and his converts left Mississippi on March 10, 1848.
 There were 13 families, including 56 white saints and 34 black.
 They arrived in Salt Lake City in October, bringing the total population of the Valley to about 200 white and 37 black Mississippi saints.